learn-co-curriculum/curriculum-team/issue-handling-process.md

   count is **2**.
 * number_of_reporters: How many people report an issue.
 You might have a _single_ issue with 100 reporters.
 That implies a big payoff for the fix!

+Within the card include a link back to the "Known Issues" Issue.

 ### Inferences